Time and the Trickster

 Rose looked at the banner across the bottom of the screen.
 "Apparently it crashed only fifteen minutes ago," she told Gita and Jackie before the screen changed to a reporter standing near the Thames.
 He was too far away for Rose to see much of the ship.

 "The police urge the public not to panic.
 There's a helpline number on screen right now if you're worried about friends or family," Tom Hitchinson announced into his microphone.
 Rose raised an eyebrow, apparently they weren't releasing much information yet.

 The ringing of her phone again pulled her away from the television and she briefly noted Jackie and Gita speaking in excited voices.
 To avoid the noise Rose walked into the kitchen and pulled out the mobile.
 She smiled softly as the UNIT number flashed on the screen.

 "This is Tyler," Rose said as she answered the phone.

 "Colonel Mace," the stern colonel greeted shortly.
 "Brigadier General Benton wants you on the secure video line immediately."

-"Uh, okay," Rose said before the call ended.
+"Uh, okay," Rose agreed before the call ended suddenly.
 "Nice to talk to you too Mace," Rose muttered as she slipped out of the kitchen and upstairs to her laptop.

 A moment later the call connected and Brigadier General Benton appeared onscreen in an unfamiliar office.
 He looked tense with some extra lines around his eyes that Rose could guess the source of.

-"Hello Tyler," Benton greeted with a nod, easing slightly.
+"Hello Thorn," Benton greeted with a nod, easing slightly.
 "I take if you know about the ship crashing in London just a quarter of an hour ago."